 Ableton Live 10

 After many years creeping through various iterations of version 9, Ableton Live has finally leaped to version 10.
-It has brought with it a smoother, updated interface, better processes, and more advanced MIDI editing.
+It has brought with it a smoother, updated interface, better processes, and more advanced MIDI editing to music producers.
 It’s a calm, un-showy place where creative chaos is free to explode and be explored.